Truth #1: Clothing reviews will be outdated soon

-While it’s a given that clothing reviews are going to be outdated before too long (meaning many of the specific items I’ll review here won’t be available anymore by the time you read the review), there are some clothing companies that continue to make high-quality, stylish, well-fitting clothing year after year.
+Sure, clothing reviews will be outdated before too long—some of the specific items we review here on AOW won’t be available by the time you read the review.
+But there are great outdoor brands that continue to make high-quality, stylish, well-fitting apparel year after year.

-My favorite outdoor/performance clothing comes from just a handful of companies:
+My personal favorite outdoor/performance clothing comes from just a handful of companies:

-Admittedly, clothing reviews are going to be really subjective.
-We’re all shaped different, like different styles, live in varying climates, will use our clothing for different activities.
+Admittedly, clothing reviews are going to be highly subjective.
+We’re all shaped differently, like different styles, live in different climates, and use our apparel for different activities.
 But I’ll give it a try!

 Whether it’s to stay warm or stay cool, today’s synthetic fabrics have come a long way.
-While I still buy some cotton and wool-blend items, I’m steering more and more towards “high-tech” materials.
+I still buy some cotton and wool-blend items (especially wool socks).
+But I’m steering more and more towards high-tech materials.
 Especially in what I wear for specific activities.

 The nice thing is, the clothing is also getting more and more stylish so we can wear them for regular life too.
 Not just out on the trail, in the boat or on the bike.